MattKotsenas/sample-dotnet-tool-tests/README.md

 If you're in a scenario where reflection isn't available, you can also use a source generator such as [ThisAssembly][thisassembly-github].

-#### Step 3: Convert the artifact path(s) to a set of Uris for use in the nuget.config
+#### Step 3: Convert the artifacts path to a set of Uris for use in the nuget.config

-// TODO: Update this?

 In the sample I provided a `NupkgFinder` class to demonstrate walking the artifacts directory to find NuGet packages.
 This strategy avoids hardcoding paths and project names into your tests, at the cost of slightly more complicated code.